- Professional standards, ethics and legal liability.

 - Explain the importance of data integrity and systems reliability in supporting effective decision making.

-Robertson & Smieliauskas, Auditing: An International Approach, latest Canadian edition.
-McGraw-Hill Ryerson, Toronto, or other textbooks as approved by the accounting department.
+Moroney, Campbell, Hamilton & Warren.
+Auditing: A Practical Approach, latest Canadian edition.
+Wiley, or other textbooks as approved by the accounting department.

-Faculty of Commerce and Business Administration approved calculators
+Only Faculty of Commerce and Business approved calculators may be used in examinations.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.